Guidebook Updates for ‘Rick Steves Best of Europe’

 London

-For books printed before September 2024, the following may apply:
+For books printed before September 2024, the following may also apply:

 • The Luton DART light rail has opened, connecting the Luton Airport Parkway Station with the airport in about 3 minutes (£4.90, runs every 4–7 minutes).
 This replaces the shuttle bus that previously connected the Parkway Station to the airport.
 DART tickets can be purchased on their site; printed tickets for Thameslink or Luton Airport Express trains to/from the airport will also get you through DART ticket barriers (select "Luton Airport" when purchasing your ticket).